src-run/vermicious-console-io-library/README.md

 ### Grouping

-We use a Willy Wonka--inspired naming schema for our package group names.
+We use a Willy Wonka-inspired naming schema for our package group names.
 This package is part of the [vermicious group](https://src.run/vermicious-console-io-library/group) which is a collection of packages with a focus on "core reflection base classes" and related functionality.